mileallen/pod/readme.md

 </div>
 ```

 Now when the range input is used to set `themeChoice`, the CSS rule takes effect on the `themedComponent` element.
+Or you could set it as usual:

+`app.themeChoice = 'dark'`

 ### pFor